MrGuacamole/ticketing-dapp/README.md

 # Decentralized Ticketing Application
 This is a decentralized ticketing application built using truffle for Ethereum.
+Users can purchase tickets, manage them and transfer them between accounts.
+Tickets can be purchased from the vendor or from other users.
+The owner also has specific administrative abilities.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites